catalyzeio/paas-faq/import-export.md

 ### Create a Backup

+For CLI versions previous to version 2.1.0, run

 ```
 $ catalyze backup create db01
 ```

+For CLI version 2.1.0 and above, run

 ```
 $ catalyze db backup db01
 ```

 List the backups for a database service.
 Take note that each of the backups has a corresponding ID that should be used in the case of restoring that specific backup.
 Also of note, if your database service is part of an HA configuration only the database identified as a primary (or master) node will be backed up nightly.
 Therefore when you display the backups for a secondary database node you will not see nightly backup entries but will on the primary node.

+For CLI versions previous to version 2.1.0, run

 ```
 $ catalyze backup list db01
 ```

+For CLI version 2.1.0 and above, run

 ```
 $ catalyze db list db01
 ```